junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean studies his face, hating the wild thoughts in his mind that are getting stuck in the last time he sees those blue eyes staring back at him.

-"They're in position," Jo reports quietly, standing in the corridor outside the door, facing away from him.
+"They're in position," Jo reports quietly, standing in the hallway outside the door, facing away from him.
 "We're just waiting for them to get through now."

 "I should go help them," Dean says hoarsely, squeezing Cas's hands one more time and tucking them under the cover.
 "It should be close enough as long as I'm in the bunker."

 "I'll keep watching," Jo says quickly.
-"I'll let you know if he wake up or any change."
+"I'll let you know if he wake up or have any change immediately."

 Dean manages to pull a bleak smile.
 "Thank you."
+He means it.

 "Don't mention it."
 Jo smiles back faintly.
 "Just, be careful."

 Dean charges to the war room.

 Ellen and Caleb station at the bottom of the staircase near the entrance, with water guns in their hands.
-Pastor Jim stands near a bucket of water, murmuring his blessing.
-Charlie and Ash position behind the control station, not even touching any buttons, but Dean can see them turning on their own under their glare.
+Pastor Jim stands near buckets of water, murmuring his blessing.

+Charlie and Ash position behind the control station, each responsible for one half of the station, having a quiet debate.
+Charlie points at a knob in the middle, arguing, "No, it should be that one!"
+She focuses on it and the knob turns on its own without her touching.
+Ash rolls his eyes, saying, "That's just the voltage!
+You'll overload the grid if you don't increase the upper tolerance, too."
+He points at a slider.
+The button moves slowly upward and all the bunker lights get brighter.
+All the ghosts look more translucent under the brighter light, but no one flickers.

-He lets out a ragged breath.
-Everything's freaky in every sense of ways, but somehow, just perfect.
+Dean lets out a ragged breath.
+Everything looks freaky in every sense of ways, but somehow, just perfect.

-He thinks he never felt safer before on any eve of battle night.
+It's not the first time he has to experience "the last night on Earth" type of pre-war quiet moment.
+He went through enough to know how sentimental or desperate it could get, but this is not one of them.
+None of them seems to even spare a thought of what will happen to them next, they're just there, ready and preparing.
+Focused and hopeful.
+Having each other's back.

+Dean thinks he's never felt more a part of something, than in this moment.

+*It's not just your war.*

+*Don't ever think you're saving the world alone.*

+*We got you.*

+Dean exhales a long, stressed breath.

-Ellen glances at him sharply.
+Ellen glances at him.
 "We got this."

-Dean grabs an angel blade from the table, standing beside her.
+Dean grabs the angel blade -- the one Cas gave him earlier -- and stands beside her, closest to the door.
 "I know," he says shortly.
 It's not like he has to spell out "I'm not the kind of person who'd let everyone die for me while I hide in the home front."

 A quick smile flashes across Ellen's face.
-"Always play a hero, aren't you?"
+"Always have to play a hero, haven't you?"

 "Just doing my job," Dean answers honestly.

 The front door shakes violently once, twice.
 And a loud explosion bursts it open at the third time.
 Heat of fire and debris of explosion blast into the bunker.
 Dean is pushed flying back in the air, hitting his back on one of the pillars.
-He hears bones cracking.
+He can feel his bones cracking and the back of his head aching.

-Black smoke along with human figures file into the place through the unprotected entrance.
-Ellen and a few hunters start shooting.
-They stagger on the stairs, hissing and cursing as holy water spurt onto them.
-But more step over their fallen bodies and rush toward them.
-They all have black eyes.
+A handful of demons in meatsuits file into the place through the unprotected entrance, accompanied by more thick black smoke.
+Ellen and hunters start shooting holy water through their water guns.
+The vessels stagger on the stairs, hissing and cursing as holy water pour onto them, burning and disintegrating.
+But more of them step over their predecessors' fallen bodies and rush toward them.
+Every single one of them blink black eyes.

-"No!"
+"Freaking demons!"
 Dean yells.
-Still trying to recover from the spinning of his head from the collision, but he's still jumping up and swaying his angel blade at the closest demon.
+Still having throbbing pain in the head from the collision, but he manages to jump up and sway his angel blade at the closest demon.

-The one facing him is a young athletic man, looking about his age ten years ago.
-He looks vaguely familiar, might be someone he'd run into before when running a grocery run in Lebanon.
+The one facing him is a young athletic man, looking about early-twenties.
+He looks vaguely familiar, might be someone he ran into before when running a grocery run in Lebanon.
+It's a small town.
+Dean is distracted for a brief second about what the town must has become with all the demons raiding through.

 The man grins with white teeth, "Well, well, isn't that Dean Winchester?"
 He speaks in a long and lazy voice.
 The tone almost recognizable.
 More demons gather closer to him just from his calling.

 But Dean doesn't really have time to register that tone, just lunging for a second staggering sway.
 His vision swims from the ache in the head.
 The demon jumps aside, dodging it easily.
 "It's going to be so much joy to kill you, for killing my whole family," he grits his teeth maliciously.